integration-app/mcp-server/README.md

 Restart Cursor for the changes to take effect.

-### Claude Configuration
+### Claude Desktop Configuration

 Anthropic only allows SSE MCP tranports to Claude with MAX plan or higher.
-To use this server with Claude, update your `~/claude_desktop_config.json` file:
+To use this server with Claude, update the config file (Settings > Developer > Edit Config):
 ```json
 {
   "mcpServers": {